Kentucky Graduate Profile

 - Alternate: Amanda Skeen, Associate Professor

 - Morehead State University

 - Team Chair: Dr. Laurie Couch Associate Provost for Undergraduate Education & Student Success

 - Dr. Tim O'Brien Associate Professor of Mathematics and Co-Director of the Quality Enhancement Plan

 - Megan Boone Director of Career Services and Director of the Center for Career Development & Experiential Education

 - Alternate: Dr. Janet Ratliff Associate Professor of Management and Entrepreneurship

 - Team Chair: Ashley Ireland Assistant Provost and Director of Online Programs

-- Firm Faith Watson Director of the Faculty Development Center
+- Dr. Firm Faith Watson Director of the Faculty Development Center

 - Peggy Whaley Director of Student Engagement and Success